Graphics to HTML & CSS

 - Last but not least, knowing the limitations and the features of the program the design will be integrated with is paramount.
 Just because you can conceive of it, does not mean it's possible.
 On the other, it's not uncommon for designers to leave out details that may be default with the program.
 Ecommerce with Zen Cart is a very good example of that.
 Leaving out those details can either mean a surprise for a customer or leaves out recommended features the customer should be using on their website.

 You can also read my blog post on ten rules for webdesign.
+Though this is an older post, all recommendations are still true if not more true today.

 Contact us to get started on your project!